-The UN Convention on the Rights of the Child states that a child “means every human being below the age of eighteen years unless, under the law applicable to the child, majority is attained earlier”.
-This was ratified by the UK government in 1991, which means they agree to be legally bound by it.
+The UN Convention on the Rights of the Child defines a child as everyone under 18 unless, "under the law applicable to the child, majority is attained earlier".
+The UK has ratified this convention.

 The definition of a child in child protection guidance

 England, Wales, Northern Ireland and Scotland each have their own guidance for organisations to keep children safe.
 They all agree that a child is anyone who is under the age of 18.

 Child protection guidance

 Some especially vulnerable young people are entitled to services beyond the age of 18.

 Local authorities in England and Wales must keep in touch with care leavers until they are at least 21.
 They should also provide assistance with education, employment and training.
 Local authorities in Northern Ireland also have this same duty.

 The age of consent (the legal age to have sex) in the UK is 16 years old.

 The laws are there to protect children.
 They are not there to prosecute under-16s who have mutually consenting sexual activity but will be used if there is abuse or exploitation involved.

 To help protect younger children the law says anyone under the age of 13 can never legally give consent.
 This means that anyone engaging in sexual activity with a child who is 12 or younger will be subject to penalties set out under the Sexual Offences Act 2003.